hharas/aati/README.md

 - `aati_repo/`: your repository's folder, in it you can initialise a git repository and host it somewhere, like on Codeberg or Gitlab.
 - `repo.toml`: the file that contains the data needed to be able to host this package repository.
-- `x86-64`: where amd64 packages are located
+- `x86-64-unix`: where amd64 Unix packages are located.
+Windows packages, for example, would be under a directory named `x86-64-windows`.
-- `aarch64`: where ARMv8 packages are located
+- `aarch64-unix`: where ARMv8 Unix packages are located.
 - `dummy-package/`: a folder that contains LZ4 compressed packages of the default dummy package.

 `repo.toml` is the most important file.
 It contains the following template at first: